 Basically we rode the radar, AIS, and fog horn FOR SEVEN STINKING HOURS.
 (One of us wanted to use this opportunity to work in a classic quote from that crotchety old rooster Foghorn Leghorn.
 Dana said the reference was waaaaay too obtuse even for a blog that often veers to the obtuse anyway.)
 The COLREGS require one long blast every two minutes.
 We did one long blast about every 10 seconds, particularly when we could see radar blips quickly approaching.
 As we neared Muskegon we heard responsive horns in what Dana observed was like a scary game of Marco Polo, although the object of the game was the opposite of finding each other.

 The Lake Express ferry whizzed by at 31 knots about 75 yards off our bow on its way into Muskegon.
 Never saw it.
 The captain was all over the radio asking for Coast Guard assistance to get small boats out of the way in the channel.
 We tucked in behind the radar blip that was Change of Pace and still couldn’t see a thing.
 The Muskegon Lighthouse—effectively useless because it lacked a light and a fog horn—nearly was invisible from 100 feet.

 The bright part of the day literally was the bright part of the day.
 Things cleared a bit in the channel, although commercial ships—technically known as BABs (Big Ass Boats)—still appeared out of nowhere.
 (Insert video of Mallory singing the Lefty Frizzell classic song, Saginaw, Michigan.)

-We finally tied up, feeling like we had been in a bar fight.
+We finally tied up, feeling like we’d been in a bar fight.
 Shannon made it to Eckerd safely.
-Mallory is safe at Georgetown.
+Mallory’s safe at Georgetown.
 Life is good after all.